amaddatu/tril-hackathon-p1/README.md

   - [`npm run build` fails to minify](#npm-run-build-fails-to-minify)
   - [Moment.js locales are missing](#momentjs-locales-are-missing)
 - [Something Missing?](#something-missing)

+## Hackathon Readme

+* `create-react-app` was used to create the react-app
+* node-sass-chokidar was the module used to allow sass to function properly
+* `npm install -g express-generator` was used to install the required express generator
+* `express react-backend` created the backend that I needed to generate

 ## Updating to New Releases